henosis-us/Bot-GPT/README.md

 - **Image Generation**: Uses DALL-E 3 model to generate images based on prompts.
 - **Transcript Fetching**: Can retrieve transcripts of YouTube videos.
 - **Token Counting**: Provides an estimate of the number of tokens in a given text.
+- **Internet Query**: Can fetch internet data if the user query requires a search & can parse html
 - **Thread Continuation**: Maintains conversation threads using OpenAI's thread IDs through replies.

 ## How to Setup